remerjohnson/historical-domm/README.md

 + If your present commit fixes an issue to the best of your knowledge, add the keywords `fixes #(issue number)` to the commit message and it automatically closes the issue.
 + If someone else outside of DOMM would like to download or edit the metadata, they would go through the same GitHub process of fork from GitHub -> make changes and commit -> submit pull request.

+## Future Developments

+DOMM and IT are undergoing a lot of change with regards to the DAMS ontology and the input streams process.
+This will impact this repo in that the types of files kept will become .csv files, not Excel.

+The files will also adhere to a different ontolgy, so will not be expected to be compatible with the model expressed in the Excel files.
+It is also anticipated that "CLRs", Collection Level Records, will no longer exist, since they will likely be able to be created within Hyrax/Sufia/CreationConcerns itself.

 ## Contributing

 + Open an issue or help on the Wiki :smile: